 Additionally, not all grace periods are exactly alike.
 Different loans may offer different grace periods.
 Policies vary.
 Check with your loan servicer so that you know for sure when your grace period begins and ends.

 Keep in mind that grace periods are usually not interest-free.
-Some loans accrue interest during grace periods, which means that the interest will “capitalize,” or be added to the principal when the grace period ends.
+Some loans accrue interest during grace periods.
 Many students subscribe to the strategy of making interest payments even during the grace period.
-Doing this can ultimately lower the amount you owe, and interest payments are generally more affordable to handle than principal payments.
+Doing this to put money toward student loans can ultimately lower the amount you owe, and interest payments are generally more affordable to handle than principal payments.

 Also remember that loan servicers are paid by the Department of Education to handle billing and other services for federal loans.
+This is one of the basics of student loans.
 The government gives you a loan servicer; you don’t get to choose one yourself.
 The loan servicer you get is the one you should contact if you have questions regarding your loan.